SnoringCatGames/surfacer/README.md

     - These updates do not solve all cases, since we may in turn need to update the min/max x-velocities and movement sign for all other constraints.
 And these updates could then result in the addition/removal of other intermediate constraints.
 But we have found that these two updates are enough for most cases.
 - Then, when a new step is calculated, the actual x-velocity of the end constraint is assigned to have the minimum-possible speed that is reachable from the min/max x-velocity of the start constraint.
 - Steps are calculated with in-order tree traversal (i.e., in the same order they'd be executed when moving from origin to destination).
+- For efficiency, when parsing the platform graph, we only calculate one edge for any given node pair.
+  - We try to sort attempted movement types and attempted surface ends according to which will produce cheaper paths.
+Hopefully, this results in the better edge option being used when there are multiple possible edges between a given surface pair.
+- When viewing edge calculation trajectories, each edge is shown with two trajectories: the darker trajectory represents positions as calculated from continuous equations of motion, and the lighter trajectory represents positions as calculated from simulating movement over distrete time steps.

 #### Fake constraints